uuBach/Quran_Analysis_Dashboard/README.md

 ## 5. Filtering with Slicers
 The dashboard is equipped with slicers that control all visual components simultaneously:
--Surah size by ayah count
+- Surah size by ayah count
--Place of revelation
+- Place of revelation
--Surah size by word count
+- Surah size by word count
--Chronological order
+- Chronological order
--This interactivity empowers flexible analysis tailored to any criteria combination.
+- This interactivity empowers flexible analysis tailored to any criteria combination.
 ![Filtering with Slicers](assets/4.png)

 # What I Learned
 Working on this Quran Analysis Dashboard project deepened my data analysis skills within Excel and helped me explore structured religious data in new ways.
 Here are some key takeaways:

--**🔁 Pivot Table Mastery:** Strengthened my ability to organize, filter, and summarize large datasets through dynamic pivot tables.
+- **🔁 Pivot Table Mastery:** Strengthened my ability to organize, filter, and summarize large datasets through dynamic pivot tables.
--**📊 Data Visualization:** Built interactive bar charts that respond to slicers — allowing for multi-dimensional exploration of surah length, word counts, and frequency.
+- **📊 Data Visualization:** Built interactive bar charts that respond to slicers — allowing for multi-dimensional exploration of surah length, word counts, and frequency.
--**🔎 Analytical Thinking:** Practiced identifying meaningful questions and translating them into measurable Excel logic.
+- **🔎 Analytical Thinking:** Practiced identifying meaningful questions and translating them into measurable Excel logic.
--**🎯 Interactive Dashboards:** Developed a user-friendly, filterable dashboard with slicers for revelation order, surah type, and size — enhancing interpretability.
+- **🎯 Interactive Dashboards:** Developed a user-friendly, filterable dashboard with slicers for revelation order, surah type, and size — enhancing interpretability.

 # Conclusion
 This project was an in-depth exploration of the Qur’an through structured Excel analysis — not just to visualize scripture data, but to develop stronger data handling and dashboarding skills.
 From tracking surah length and word counts to identifying frequent terms and building interactive visuals, the dashboard revealed how thoughtful data design can enhance our understanding of complex texts.